andrei-akopian/TMPTSCH/README.md

 If your have saved the this tool as a `.html` file by hitting Ctrl + S as I described in the [Download](#download) section, you will be able to get image files using usual `@image.png`.

 If you are using the [online version](https://andrei-akopian.github.io/TakahashiSentHtml/), you won't be able to use local images, but you can instead link images through their url (`@https://example.com/image.png`).

+### Presenter's Notes
+`//` will treat the whole line as presenter's notes.

+The notes will be printed to the dev console of your browser (the printing behavior will be a bit wonky, but it does give you the slide number). (btw, it is possible to pop out the developer console into a separate window).

+You should only have 1 comment line per slide, but if you have mutiple it will still work.

+If the Parse Comments **checkbox is checked** upon the addition or new slide content's are entered, the presenter's notes will be saved using an invisible `<notes>` tag and will appear in the console when going to a news slide.

 ## Roadmap/Features